jgneff/openjdk/README.md

 The most trusted source of software for Debian-based distributions is the set of system package repositories.
 Snap packages have access to the repositories of either Ubuntu 18.04 LTS, using the `core18` base, or Ubuntu 20.04 LTS, using the `core20` base.
 The latest release of the Ubuntu OpenJDK package is JDK 11 for `core18` and JDK 14 for `core20`.

-That gives us two options to create a chain of trusted builds that reaches the current OpenJDK 15 release.
+That gives us two options to create a chain of trusted builds that reaches OpenJDK 15, which was the current release when the initial Snap package was created.
 The first option is to use the `core20` base with Ubuntu OpenJDK 14 as the initial Boot JDK:

 ```
 Ubuntu 20.04 LTS with GLIBC 2.31 (core20 base)
 Ubuntu OpenJDK 14 (openjdk-14-jdk-headless)
-    ↳ Snap OpenJDK 15 (openjdk/latest/candidate → stable)
+    ↳ Snap OpenJDK 15 (openjdk/latest/candidate)
         ↳ Snap OpenJDK 16 (openjdk/latest/beta)
         ↳ Snap OpenJDK 17 (openjdk/latest/edge)
 ```